 Angeline Wong (Operations Manager)

-Dedicated to CCRF’s success as a coalition, Angeline Wong values the importance of our unity when fighting for sexual and reproductive freedom.
+Dedicated to CCRF’s success, Angeline Wong values the importance of unity when fighting for sexual and reproductive health, justice, and freedom.
 Currently the Operations Manager at CCRF, Angeline utilizes her experience in administrative support to help CCRF create meaningful discussions within the coalition and in our communities.
 She began her experience at ACCESS Women’s Health Justice, where she was able to contribute to the organization’s growth through the strengthening of its internal and financial operations.
-She continued to expand her skillset through gaining the skills as a sex educator at San Francisco Sex Information (SFSI) and attending conferences around the US.
-A first generation Asian American, Angeline enjoys making connections through understanding the different intersectionalities that affect our day to day life.
+Grounded in supporting her community, she continued to expand her skillset through gaining the skills as a sex educator at San Francisco Sex Information (SFSI) and attending conferences around the US.
+A first generation Asian American, Angeline enjoys making connections through understanding the intersectionalities that affect our day to day life.
 Aside from her position at CCRF, Angeline also studies Psychology at Saint Mary’s College of California and works for sexual and reproductive freedom in her varying communities.